MHaggis/CBR-Queries/docs/guides/index.rst

 Easy, right?

 The first two queries identify any sys files in either ``system32`` or ``syswow64``.
 Begin to also tune your ``digsig_result`` to identify anything odd laying around.
+The final query of the 3 highlighted is looking for signing time of the signature (cert).
+It's an easy way to identify malicious drivers loading with stolen certs from years past.
+Perhaps, a driver that has been dormant for a long period of time.

 Process
 _______